Financial-Times/go-logger/README.md

 ### Logging a Monitoring Event
-The library maintains most of the Logrus's way of logging, but it adds some default fields (`@time`, `transaction_id` and `service_name`) to facilitate monitoring of relevant application events.
+The library is Logrus compatible, but it includes a few default fields, which help facilitate the monitoring of key application events (`@time`, `transaction_id` and `service_name`).
 You can add a monitoring event to a log entry by using the following method:
 - `WithMonitoringEvent` - with `transaction_id`, `eventName` and `contentType` as parameters.
-Beside these, a `monitoring_event=true` field will also be added to the entry.
+A `monitoring_event=true` field will also be added to the entry.
 This message will be picked up by the monitoring services and dashboards.

 ### Adding additional fields to the Entry

 Beside the With... fields offered by the original Logrus Entry, the following methods can be used:
 - `WithTransactionID`, to add a transaction ID to the log entry;
-- `WithUUID`, To add a UUID to the log entry;
+- `WithUUID`, to add a UUID to the log entry;
-- `WithTime`, to set a custom time of the logging entry;
+- `WithTime`, to set a custom time of the logging entry (this can be used to influence Splunk log time);
-- `WithValidFlag` to mark the if a message processed by an application is valid.
+- `WithValidFlag` to mark if a message processed by an application succeeded or not.
 Invalid messages will be ignored by some of the monitoring statistics (SLAs).

 ### Actual Logging